vertigobr/docker-ldap/README.md

 (as in "runclient.sh").
 Note the use of "--link" in order to the client be able to reach the server by the "ldap" hostname.

+### Samples

+Sample scripts are suited to work from a ldap client.
+Try using "runclient.sh" (it mounts the "samples" folder).